ldurback/Research/README.md

 # Claim

-If we add inverses to the complex geometric algebra, all dx in the form of the above exists.
+If we add formal inverses to the complex geometric algebra, all dx in the form of the above exists.

 Assume that dx commutes with all elements (that is, there are infinitesimals so small that they're parallel to all elements).
 Then